Mike-Kolikidis/ScormPlayer/Readme.md

     * GOOGLE_APPLICATION_CREDENTIALS: path to the json file that contains the private key of the service account that has read access to the storage bucket
     * GOOGLE_APPLICATION_CREDENTIALS_PUBLIC_CERTIFICATE: path to the json file that contains the public certificate of the service account that has read access to the storage bucket.

     **Important:** In order to allow easy deployment with docker containers, GOOGLE_APPLICATION_CREDENTIALS was set to `../credentials/private-key.json`. **Do not change this path**.
 Instead, either save the private key json file in folder `credentials` and name it `private-key.json` or copy it in folder `credentials` and create a symbolic link to it with the name `private-key.json`.
-For example in a linux sysytem:
+For example in a unix sysytem:
     ```
     ln -s /path/to/credentials/filename-of-private-key.json private-key.json
     ```
-    Similarly, GOOGLE_APPLICATION_CREDENTIALS_PUBLIC_CERTIFICATE has been set to '../credentials/public-certificate.json'.
+    Similarly, GOOGLE_APPLICATION_CREDENTIALS_PUBLIC_CERTIFICATE has been set to `../credentials/public-certificate.json`.
 Save the public certificate json file in folder `credentials` and either rename it to `public-certificate.json` or create a symbolic link to it with the name `public-certificate.json`.

 ## Demo